NathanChacon/FlappyBird/README.md

 # flappybird
-My game project to increase my javascript abilities click on the space bar to jump!
+My game project to increase my javascript abilities, click on the space bar to jump!